ajashton/decloud/decloud.md

 **Formats:** MP3 & OGG audio, M3U playlists, JPG & PNG album art

-**Sync:** None yet.
-I keep a primary copy of my music library on a 128GB SD card that I can plug into whatever computer I'm working on.
-It’s backed up, but not regularly or automatically yet.
+**Sync:** I keep a primary copy of my music library on a 128GB SD card that I can plug into whatever computer I'm working on.
+It’s also synced with Syncthing to a home server.

 **Apps:** [MPD](https://www.musicpd.org/), [Cantata](https://github.com/cdrummond/cantata) (Sidenote: mpd is extremely graceful about handling a music library on a drive that is being constantly un- and re-mounted.
 I can pause, unplug the SD card, close my laptop, plug the SD card in the next day, and resume playing the paused track.)